Email Marketing Salary: What to Know in 2025

 • Starting your own business as an email marketing consultant

-Improve your email marketing skills with Coursera
+Boost your email marketing pay, build in-demand skills on Coursera

 Taking online courses in email marketing can be a great way to build job-ready skills, advance your career, and increase your earning potential.
 Consider Google’s Digital Marketing and E-Commerce Professional Certificate.
 You’ll learn different email marketing strategies, as well as related skills like creating an online store and marketing on other online platforms.